Decicus/discord-server-change/README.md

+# ⚠ This project is no longer maintained ⚠

+See this issue comment for more information: https://github.com/Decicus/discord-server-change/issues/11#issuecomment-1384293201

 # discord-server-change

 This is a quick-and-dirty implementation of a bot that allows you to easily change voice server region with commands.